ufierro/go-junit2immudb/README.md

 ## Basic usage

+**Requires a running immudb instance, see <https://github.com/codenotary/immudb> for more information.**
-Build running (Requires golang 1.12 or newer or alternatively docker and docker-compose):
+Build running (Requires golang 1.12 or newer or docker and docker-compose) :

 ```bash
 go build -o junit2immudb